Bachelor of Commerce

 Course rules

-To complete the Bachelor of Commerce students must pass 24 credit points and meet the following course rules to be eligible to graduate:
+To complete the Bachelor of Commerce you must pass 24 credit points.
+This includes:

 - 10 credit points of core units